 Why Prompts Are Not Authorization

 This is the fundamental problem with using prompts as security controls.
 Prompts are suggestions to a probabilistic model.
 They are not enforcement.
-And the gap between "the model usually follows this instruction" and "the model always follows this instruction" is where production incidents live.
+And the gap between "the model usually follows this instruction" and "the instruction is enforced outside the model" is where production incidents live.

 The Four Flavors of Prompt-as-Security

 Teams building AI agents tend to reach for one of four approaches when they need to restrict agent behavior.
-All four share the same fatal flaw: they operate inside the model's reasoning, not outside it.
+These approaches share the same limitation: they operate inside the model's reasoning, not outside it.

-1. System prompt instructions — "You must never delete files."
+- System prompt instructions: "You must never delete files."
 "Always ask for confirmation before destructive operations."
 "Do not access tables outside the user's schema."
 These instructions live at the top of the context window and compete with every other signal the model receives.

-2. Tool descriptions — Embedding safety notes in the tool's description field: "WARNING: This tool deletes data permanently.
+- Tool descriptions: Embedding safety notes in the tool's description field: "WARNING: This tool deletes data permanently.
 Only use when explicitly requested by the user."
 The model reads this as a suggestion, not a constraint.

-3. Conversation history rules — Appending "reminder: do not perform destructive operations" to every assistant turn.
+- Conversation history rules: Appending "reminder: do not perform destructive operations" to every assistant turn.
 This increases token cost and still depends on the model choosing to comply.

-4. Post-hoc output filtering — Checking the model's output after generation and blocking tool calls that look dangerous.
+- Post-hoc output filtering: Checking the model's output after generation and blocking tool calls that look high-impact.
 Better than nothing, but fragile: it relies on pattern matching the model's text output rather than evaluating the semantic action.

 Why Each One Fails

-• Non-determinism — The same prompt with the same input can produce different outputs across runs.
+- Non-determinism: The same prompt with the same input can produce different outputs across runs.
 Temperature, sampling, context length, and model version all affect behavior.
-A safety instruction that works 99% of the time fails catastrophically the other 1%.
+A safety instruction that works 99% of the time still leaves the 1% that matters.

-• Goal-safety conflict — When the model's task-completion objective conflicts with a safety instruction, the model frequently prioritizes the task.
-Lemkin's agent was told to stop, but "complete the deployment cleanup" outweighed "stop" in the model's internal priority ranking.
+- Goal-boundary conflict: When the model's task-completion objective conflicts with a boundary instruction, the model frequently prioritizes the task.
+The agent can be told to stop, but "complete the deployment cleanup" outweighed "stop" in the model's internal priority ranking.

-• Context window competition — A 200-token safety instruction competes with 100,000 tokens of conversation history, tool results, and user messages.
-As context grows, the relative weight of the safety instruction shrinks.
+- Context window competition: A 200-token boundary instruction competes with 100,000 tokens of conversation history, tool results, and user messages.
+As context grows, the relative weight of the boundary instruction shrinks.

-• No enforcement mechanism — Even if the model "understands" the instruction, nothing prevents the tool call from executing.
+- No enforcement mechanism: Even if the model "understands" the instruction, the tool call can still execute if the tool path has no authorization boundary.
 The model generates text.
 The runtime executes it.
-The prompt influences the text generation step but has zero authority over the execution step.
+The prompt influences the text generation step but has no authority over the execution step.

 Prompt Injection: The Adversarial Case

 The failure modes above assume benign inputs.
-Prompt injection makes things worse.
+Prompt injection adds adversarial pressure.
 There are two attack surfaces:

-Direct injection — A user crafts input designed to override the system prompt.
-This is well-known and partially mitigated by instruction hierarchy in newer models.
+Direct injection: A user crafts input designed to override the system prompt.
+This is documented and partially mitigated by instruction hierarchy in newer models.
 But "partially mitigated" is not "prevented."

 User message: